davidogara/hetGPy/README.md

 ```

 If you wish to use `hetgpy` elsewhere, after running `poetry build` you should be able to install the `whl` file using pip.

+## Note on Dependencies
+*	`hetGPy` requires `scipy>=1.14.0` which fixed a memory issue when using `L-BFGS-B` in `scipy.optimize.minizmize`.
+That version of scipy requires Python 3.10.

+*	Since `hetGPy` is designed for large-scale problems, this was chosen as a necessary feature.
+Experienced users may be able to roll back some of the dependencies, but this is not the recommended use.

+*	`hetGPy` also requires a c++17 compiler for the underlying covariance functions.

 ## Contact
 For questions regarding this package, please contact: